 Applicants in the Santa Cruz County service area may apply for projects in the noncompetitive Rapid Rehousing Set-Aside and/or Regional Competition as described below.
 Per local HAP policy, at least 50% of the available funding must be spent on Rapid Re-Housing projects.
-The remaining 50% may be spent on Emergency Shelter, Rapid Rehousing, Street Outreach, or Coordinated Entry projects.
+The remaining 50% may be spent on Emergency Shelter, Rapid Rehousing, or Street Outreach projects.